michaelw730/irish/bbc-giota-beag/level3.md

 | Irish | English | Phonetic | Sound |
 | ------| ------- | -------- | ----- |
-liom - with me
+|liom | with me
-leat - with you
+|leat | with you
-leis - with him
+|leis | with him
-léi - with her
+|léi | with her
+|

-Ba mhaith liom - I’d like
+|Ba mhaith liom - I’d like
-Ba mhaith leat - You’d like
+|Ba mhaith leat - You’d like
-Ba mhaith leis - He’d like
+|Ba mhaith leis - He’d like
-Ba mhaith léi - She’d like
+|Ba mhaith léi - She’d like
+|

-dom - to me
+|dom - to me
-duit - to you
+|duit - to you
-dó - to him
+|dó - to him
-di - to her
+|di - to her
+|

-Tabhair dom an leabhar – Give me the book.
+|Tabhair dom an leabhar – Give me the book.
-Thug mé an leabhar duit - I gave the book to you.
+|Thug mé an leabhar duit - I gave the book to you.
-Thug mé an leabhar dó - Literally, I gave the book to him.
+|Thug mé an leabhar dó - Literally, I gave the book to him.
-Thug mé an leabhar di - Literally, I gave the book to her.
+|Thug mé an leabhar di - Literally, I gave the book to her.

 Seanfhocal Chlár 5: